Prime Minister Modi's party's only South Indian chief minister resigns | ExBulletin

 Prime Minister Modi’s party’s only South Indian chief minister resigns

-BENGALURU (Reuters) – India’s chief minister of Karnataka, the only state led by Prime Minister Narendra Modis’s party in the prosperous south of the country, resigned on Monday in the latest political upheaval within the Hindu nationalist group.
+BENGALURU, July 26 (Reuters) – The chief minister of Karnataka in India, the only state led by Prime Minister Narendra Modi’s party in the prosperous south of the country, resigned on Monday in the latest political upheaval within the Hindu nationalist group.

-BS Yediyurappa, the quadruple chief minister of the state, seat of India’s technological capital in Bengaluru, had helped the Bharatiya Janata Party (BJP) to form its first government in the southern region of India in 2008.
+BS Yediyurappa, quadruple chief minister of state, seat of India’s tech capital, Bengaluru, helped the Bharatiya Janata Party (BJP) form its first government in the southern region of India in 2008.

-The party has failed to make inroads into other southern states despite the country’s leadership since 2014.
-Aside from Yediyurappas’ resignation, Modi recently removed many high-ranking ministers from his cabinet as he he was trying to reinvigorate his administration shaken by a huge second wave of coronavirus infections.
+The party has failed to make inroads into other southern states despite leading the country since 2014.
+Aside from Yediyurappa’s resignation, Modi recently removed many high-ranking ministers from his cabinet as he he was trying to reinvigorate his administration shaken by a huge second wave of coronavirus infections.

 Yediyurappa, 78, resigned because he was older than the age limit of 75 for ministerial posts, BJP spokeswoman Malavika Avinash said.

-Bengaluru is home to the offices of large multinational corporations such as Microsoft, Amazon, and Goldman Sachs.
+Bengaluru is home to the offices of large multinational corporations such as Microsoft (MSFT.O), Amazon (AMZN.O) and Goldman Sachs (GS.N).

 Analysts said the BJP will need to act quickly to name a successor or risk being foiled by the opposition.